-What’s the most important part of the work of the insurance agent?
-According to Piotr Bartos who has been active in the insurance sector for more than 15 years, it’s a proper work organization.
+What’s the most critical part of the work of the insurance agent?
+According to Piotr Bartos, who has been active in the insurance sector for more than 15 years, it’s a proper work organisation.
 Constant and practical improvement of the customer management process is key to effective sales.
-In the interview, we’re showcasing Insly, system which optimizes the workflow of insurance agents as well as communication with their clients.
+In the interview, we’re showcasing Insly, a system that optimises the workflow of insurance agents and communication with their clients.

 Insly is a combination of two words: insurance and easily.
 Our mission is to make the work in the insurance sector easier, as well as for brokers, agents, and insurance companies they work with.

 We deliver software that improves the management of clients’ relationships, insurance policies sales, and payment flow between brokers and insurance companies.

 We’ve started in the Baltic region but now we operate as a globally scalable company.
 The United Kingdom and Poland are our two main markets.
 Nevertheless, we have clients from 50 countries including Australia, the USA, and Dubai.Piotr Bartos – Country Manager at Insly